mcpython4-coding/Documentation/mcpython/common/block/AbstractBlock.md

             :param entity: the entity entering the block
             :param previous: if the player was in the block before

-        function get_save_data(self)

-            Helper function for saving pickle-able data on block save

-        function dump_data(self)

-            API function for chunk serialization
-            :return: bytes representing the whole block, not including inventories

-        function load_data(self, data: typing.Optional)

-            Loads block data
-            :param data:  the data saved by get_save_data()
-            WARNING: if not providing DataFixers for old mod versions, these data may get very old and lead into errors!
-            todo: add an saver way of doing this!

-        function inject(self, data)

-            Loads block data from bytes
-            :param data:  the data saved by dump_data()
-            WARNING: if not providing DataFixers for old mod versions, these data may get very old and lead into errors!
-            todo: way to disable the pickle load as it is unsafe

-                variable data

         function get_item_saved_state(self) -> typing.Any